FirescuOvidiu/Advent-of-Code-2019/README.md

 # Advent-of-Code-2019
-Solutions for Advent of Code 2019 problems using C++.
+Solutions for Advent of Code 2019 problems using C++.<br>
+The problems can be found here: https://adventofcode.com/2019